-At our 2022 annual meeting of stockholders, we conducted a non-binding advisory vote on the compensation of our NEOs as disclosed in our 2022 proxy statement, commonly referred to as a "say-on-pay" vote.
-We received substantial support for our compensation practices, with approximately 87% of the votes cast on this proposal cast in favor of the compensation paid to our NEOs.
+At our 2023 annual meeting of stockholders, we conducted a non-binding advisory vote on the compensation of our NEOs as disclosed in our 2023 proxy statement, commonly referred to as a "say-on-pay" vote.
+We received substantial support for our compensation practices, with approximately 96% of the votes cast on this proposal cast in favor of the compensation paid to our NEOs.
 Our compensation committee and Board take the "say-on-pay" voting results into account in determining the compensation of our NEOs.
 Our compensation committee and Board believe that the strong level of support evidenced by last year's "say on pay" vote indicates that the design of our current executive compensation program is aligned with what stockholders believe will create long-term stockholder value.
-Accordingly, the compensation committee and Board will continue to consider stockholder input and proactively monitor our compensation program to ensure it continues to align the interests of our NEOs with the interests of our stockholders.
+Accordingly, the compensation committee decided to maintain our general approach to executive compensation in 2024, in part, as a result of the 2023 "say-on-pay" vote.
+Our compensation committee and Board will continue to consider stockholder input and proactively monitor our compensation program to ensure it continues to align the interests of our NEOs with the interests of our stockholders.